SpaceVim/SpaceVim/docs/layers/format.md

     format_on_save = true
   ```

-  This option can be overrided by `format_on_save` in language layer.
+  This option can be overrided by `format_on_save` in the language layer.
 For example, enable `format_on_save`
-  for all filetypes expect python.
+  for all filetypes except python.

   ```toml
   # enable format layer